Take Time for You

-Let technology help you manage medicine.
-You can buy pill boxes that play an alarm when it's time for the next pill.
-Or try a smart phone app or an online medicine reminder.
-Many are free or low-cost.
-They can send an alarm, text, or even an automated phone call to your loved one.
-Pill organizers are a low-tech option.
-A month ahead, you can set out pills in little drawers by day, meal, or even by the hour.
+Technology can be a caregiver's best friend.
+Buy pillboxes that sound an alarm when it's time for the next dose, or try a smartphone app or an online medicine reminder.
+They can send an automated text or phone call to you or your loved one when it's time for their medication.
+Pill organizers are a low-tech way for you to portion pills in little drawers by day, meal, or hour.

-Consider an electronic 'help' button for time a loved one spends alone.
-It's worn like a pin or a necklace, and it's called a personal emergency response system (PERS).
+Consider an electronic "help" button for when you can't be there.
+It's called a personal emergency response system (PERS), and your loved one wears it like a pin or a necklace.
 Most connect to the phone system.
-Some work like a walkie-talkie, so the wearers can talk to an emergency operator at any time.
+Some work like a walkie-talkie, so the wearer can talk to an emergency operator at any time.
 Some will notify a family member or call 911, depending on your preference.
-You will need to pay a monthly fee for the service.
+You’ll pay a monthly fee for the service.

 Set Up Cameras and Sensors

-To chat with your loved one or keep tabs on her when you can't be there, consider setting up a webcam -- a video camera connected to the Internet.
-Video chat applications can also help to involve distant family members in care decisions.
-If your loved one might wander away, you can install sensors that alert you when a door is opened.
+To chat with your loved one or keep tabs when you can't be there, you could set up a webcam -- a video camera connected to the Internet.
+Video chat apps can also help involve faraway family members in care decisions.
+If your loved one might wander away, you can install sensors that alert you when someone opens a door.

-Gather everyone who might be involved in caring for your loved one, including paid caregivers.
-Connect distant family members through a speaker phone or online video chat.
-Have an agenda to discuss the latest medical news, daily caregiving needs, financial concerns, and your need for support.
-Allow all to express their feelings.
+Hold regular family meetings to discuss how your loved one is doing, caregiving needs, financial concerns, and your need for support.
+These meetings should include everyone who might be involved in caring for your loved one, including paid caregivers.
+Connect distant family members through a speakerphone or online video chat.
 Follow up with a written agreement and a calendar of tasks.
-The meetings should occur regularly.

 Draw on Workplace Support

-Larger companies must offer up to 12 weeks of unpaid leave for employees with a parent, spouse, or child who is seriously ill -- thanks to the Family and Medical Leave Act.
-If you can't take leave, your employer may adjust your schedule so you can work flexible hours.
-Be clear about how you will get the work done.
-Employee assistance programs may help you find care for your loved one while you work.
+Thanks to the Family and Medical Leave Act, larger companies must offer up to 12 weeks of unpaid leave for employees with a parent, spouse, or child who is seriously ill.
+If you can't take leave, look into whether you can work flexible hours.
+Be clear about how you will get your work done.
+Employee assistance programs can help you find care for your loved one while you work.